QuantEcon/lecture-python-advanced/source/rst/stationary_densities.rst

 Definitions and Basic Properties
 --------------------------------

-In our :doc:`lecture on finite Markov chains <finite_markov>`, we studied discrete-time Markov chains that evolve on a finite state space :math:`S`.
+In our `lecture on finite Markov chains <https://python-intro.quantecon.org/finite_markov.html>`__, we studied discrete-time Markov chains that evolve on a finite state space :math:`S`.

 In this setting, the dynamics of the model are described by a stochastic matrix --- a nonnegative square matrix :math:`P = P[i, j]` such that each row :math:`P[i, \cdot]` sums to one.